-- Should I use a traditional landline or subscribe to a VOIP (Voice over Internet Protocol) service?
+- Should I use a traditional landline or subscribe to Voice over Internet Protocol (VoIP) service?

-- If I use VOIP, should I get it hosted in-house or go for full cloud-based?
+- If I use VoIP, should I have it on-premises or go cloud-based?

 - What’s the best business phone service in terms of industry, budget, employee count, office locations, and customer base?

-Here’s a simplified comparison table that describes key characteristics of the two main phone system types — the traditional landline and the internet-based systems:
+Here’s a table that compares key characteristics of the two types of office phone systems.

 Identifying the Right Phone System for Your Business

-Related: How Much Is A Business Phone Line?
+Related: How Much Does a Business Phone Line Cost?

 To run a good business, you must have reliable and accessible communication channels for teams, vendors, partners, and customers to use.
 Without this, business continuity will be compromised and you will lose the confidence of people running or relying on your operations as well as potential revenue that could have been generated during downtime.